 Temporary cover can be taken out when you are driving your vehicle abroad and your regular policy will not cover you when you take your vehicle outside of the UK.
 When used in this sense you will often have to pay an extra premium to include fully comprehensive cover; in the majority of cases you will only be covered for third party or the equivalent in the country where you will be travelling to.

-Short term insurance is excellent for periods as short as one day at a time; for example for driving your car off the forecourt when you purchase it or for taking a van for a test drive.
-You may also borrow a car or lend your car to a friend for a day, temporary cover bringing you the peace of mind that you need to ensure that you will be fully covered even in the event of an accident.
-You can insure a courtesy car whilst yours is in the mechanics, or you can insure your teenager for a weekend when they come home from college for a visit.
+Short term cover is excellent for periods as short as a 24 hour period; for example for driving your car off the forecourt when you purchase it or for taking a van for a test drive.
+You may also borrow a car or lend your vehicle to a friend for a day, temporary cover bringing you the peace of mind that you need to ensure that you will be fully covered even in the event of an accident.
+You can insure a courtesy car whilst yours is in the mechanics, or you can insure your teenager for a weekend when they come home from college for a visit or get 30 day car insurance if they are home for the holidays.
 Many people may take the risk of allowing someone else to get behind the wheel of there vehicle without taking out extra cover; this can cause huge problems though most especially when the car is involved in an accident.

 Short term car insurance is generally fully comprehensive, but under certain circumstances you may be able to find a company who is willing to offer you third party cover for your vehicle.
 There are some limitations to who can be insured on a temporary policy, and the premium you pay will also vary depending on some factors such as the postcode of your home and the driving record of the person who will be insured.
 Some companies will allow teenagers to drive at an elevated premium; many however will stipulate that the driver is at least 21 years of age and has held a full UK or EU license for at least 12 months without having been sanctioned.